MartenBE/mkslides/README.md

     # `dracula`, ... (see https://revealjs.com/themes/)
     theme: example-slides-theme.css

     # Title of the slides.
-If this is set for a slide, it will be used for the
+If this is set for a slide in the frontmatter, it
-    # entry in the generated index HTML: string
+    # will also be used for the entry in the generated index HTML: string
     title: example-title

 # Options to be passed to reveal.js: options in yaml format, they will be